-The Data Protection Lead will:
+The Data Protection Officer will:

-- Inform and advise SECAT / Schools of their obligations under data protection legislation. - Monitor compliance with the legislation. - Cooperate with the supervisory authority (e.g. Information Commissioners Office) and act as the main contact point for any issues. - Seek advice from other organisations or professionals, such as the Information Commissioners Office as and when necessary. - Keep up to date with new developments in data protection issues for schools. - Act upon information and advice on data protection and circulate to staff and governors. - Carry out a data protection induction for all staff and keep records of that induction. - Coordinate the school response to a Subject Access Request. - Coordinate the school response to a data breach.
+- Inform and advise SECAT / Schools of their obligations under data protection legislation. - Monitor compliance with the legislation. - Cooperate with the supervisory authority (e.g. Information Commissioners Office) and act as the main contact point for any issues. - Seek advice from other organisations or professionals, such as the Information Commissioners Office as and when necessary. - Keep up to date with new developments in data protection issues for schools. - Act upon information and advice on data protection and circulate to staff and governors.